Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 5 Plant-Based Snacking Strategies

-Here are 5 plant-based snacking strategies to keep you feeling full, focused and energetic.
+Here are my top 5 plant-based snacking strategies to keep you feeling full, focused and energetic.

 Chickpea Sun-Dried Tomato Basil Hummus

-1. Fiber is Your Friend.
 A plant-based eater knows the importance of snacking for both nutrition and satisfaction.
 Fiber is a team-player in both departments, as it’s been shown to both lower cholesterol levels and improve gut health, as well as slow down digestion to satiate your appetite.
 So make sure your snacks are rich in fiber.
 If you’re looking for fiber in plant-based snacks think of fruits, vegetables, seeds, and even beans!
 Try roasting chickpeas in olive oil and spices as a great fiber and protein-rich snack for home and on-the-go.
-Start with the recipe from Plant-Powered for Life for your next batch.
+Start with the recipe for roasted chickpeas from Plant-Powered for Life for your next batch.
+Or try my hummus recipe (featured above) for a boost of fiber.

 Easy Chocolate Chia Pudding with Strawberries